 Within three weeks, the Globe’s circulation rose from 8,000 to 30,000.
 A glance at the Sept.
 20, 1874 edition explains why: Sunday services are on the last page, not the first.
 The turgid factoids about whales and white beans are replaced by local political gossip, police items, weather predictions and theatre announcements.

 A typical “Local Intelligence” item:

 Some heavy-weight thief stole a $10 tub of butter from G.S.
 Mendell, No. 5 Asylum street, yesterday afternoon.

 William Wise made a treble play, yesterday, and was himself put out by a policeman.
 He got drunk, evaded his horse-car fare, and beat Joseph Partridge, the conductor.
 His socre may be found at Station VI.

 Charles Taylor died in 1921, but his descendants continued to run the Boston Globe.
-The newspaper went public in 1973 and the New York Times bought it in 1993 for $1.1 billion.
+The newspaper went public in 1973, and the New York Times bought it in 1993 for $1.1 billion.
 Ten years later Red Sox owner John Henry bought the paper for $70 million.
 The paper has won 26 Pulitzer prizes.

 Image of Boston: By King of Hearts – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=62981160.

 […] a snowstorm in January 1923, the Babe nearly cleaned out a South Sudbury grocer, reported the Boston Globe.
 He and Helen drove to a general store in a one-horse sleigh and stocked up for the next storm. […]